mdlacasse/ARP-Lab/README.md

 There are currently 4 classes of assets supported in ARP Lab:

-- Assets tracking the S&P 500 index
+- Assets tracking the S&P 500 index;
-- Assets represented by corporate bonds Baa
+- Assets representative of corporate bonds Baa;
-- ASsets represetned by 10-year Treasury bonds
+- Assets similar to the 10-year Treasury bonds;
-- Common assets tracking inflation
+- Common assets tracking inflation.

 The goal of ARP lab is not to be able to track all available indices and assets, but rather to allow choosing from a limited selection of classes of assets representative of dissimilar volatilities and returns.
+New classes of assets could easily be added to ARP Lab, but it would be at the cost of complicating the user's experience.

 ## Rules and assumptions
 ARP Lab relies on a few implicit assumptions: